mielliott/hw2-extension-resources/README.md

 </BODY></HTML>
 ```

-Which appends text to the file `log.txt`:
+Which appends the HTTP request sent to google.com and google.com's response to the file `messages.txt`:

 ```
-$ cat log.txt
+$ cat messages.txt
 ---REQUEST---
 GET / HTTP/1.1
 Accept: application/xml